-Domaine L’Hortus is located in one of these choice cooler sections of the appellation of Pic St Loup.
-The vineyards at Hortus are located in a valley between two limestone cliffs, Pic St Loup itself and the Montagne de Hortus.
+Domaine L’Hortus is located in one of these choice cooler sections of the appellation of Pic St Loup, with vineyards nestled in a valley between two limestone cliffs, Pic St Loup itself and the Montagne de Hortus.
 Until recently, Domaine de L’Hortus was the only producer in this valley, though recently, a few other producers have purchased vineyard land seeing the enormous potential of this terroir.
 This area is unique in that it is influenced climactically by both the Mediterranean Sea which is only 15 km away to the south, but also by the Cevennes Mountain range to the north.
 From the sea comes the south wind – called the Marin – which provides warmer, moderated weather and moisture, and from the north, there is a daily flow of cool, dry air.
 These contrasting forces help to create a significant diurnal shift, allowing Rhone varietals to ripen fully, but in a manner that provides both power and finesse to the wines.

 The winery was officially started in 1978 when Jean Orliac, then a professor of Agriculture at the University of Montpelier, purchased some vineyard land in and around these cliffs.
 Jean had been an avid mountain climber and used to scale these sheer limestone cliffs.
 Over time, he gave up his teaching career, and with the help of his wife, Marie-Thérèse, bought 50 Ha of wooded slopes that were in disrepair.
 Bringing these vineyards back to life was nothing short of herculean.
-Entire parcels had to be cleared out of the dense garrique and then planted to vineyards.
+Entire parcels had to be cleared out of the dense garrique and then replanted to vineyards.
 In the initial vintages, the grapes were all sold to the local co-op, and it wasn’t until 1990 that the Orliacs were able to bottle their own wine, and shortly thereafter build their own winery.
 Today, their children, Yves, Martin, Francois and Marie all share in the responsibilities of running the estate.
 It is definitely a full-family affair!